-- essential items for setting up and operating the Start-up (e.g. furniture and equipment, legal and accounting services, rental of necessary and suitable premises, manpower, etc.); - expenditure on R&D (e.g. manpower, equipment, licensing fees or royalties due to CUHK, other direct costs, etc.); - promotion activities and marketing of their R&D deliverables, product or services.

-2.3.
-Following expenses are NOT funded under TSSSU:

-- Rental expenses that are irrelevant to the operation of the Start-up; - Manpower expenditure on bonus, contract gratuities, annual salary adjustment as well as general fringe benefits and allowances such as expenses on housing (including nominal rental for quarters), education, training, passage and travelling, food, medical, dental, insurance, severance pay, overtime and untaken leave, etc.; - Expenses on mass production activities; - Expenses on offering gifts (e.g. cash coupons) for marketing and/or promotion purposes; - Expenses incurred as matching fund for other schemes of ITF; - Costs of forming associations or membership subscriptions; - Investment of any kind except for normal deposit of funds in the bank accounts of the Start-up; - Repayment of any loan (including but not limited to student loan) taken out by the Startup and/or its members and employees, and/or any member of the Start-up team; - Any trip that is unnecessary or irrelevant to the operation of the Start-up; - Entertainment expenses that are unnecessary or irrelevant to the operation of the Startup; - Fees charged to the Start-up arising from general services (e.g. office administrative services, etc.) provided by CUHK; - Any expenditure item that is unnecessary or irrelevant to the operation of the Start-up; - Any events or activities inconsistent with the laws or regulations of Hong Kong or other applicable jurisdictions.
+- 2.1.
+A successful applicant ("Start-up") may be funded for not more than three years under TSSSU-O and TSSSU+ respectively subject to the availability of the TSSSU funding.
+In any case, each annual funding must be applied with a separate application every year.
+The application submitted by an applicant receiving funding in a previous year will be re-evaluated along with applications from new applicants.
+For TSSSU-O, the funding is capped at HK\$ 700K per year; For TSSSU+, the funding is capped at HK\$ 1.5M per year.
+The operating budget ("Budget") and/or document proofs (e.g. agreement, letter of undertaking issued by the private investor, etc.) submitted along with the application must comply with the TSSSU funding criteria, with milestones approved by a Vetting Panel appointed by CUHK.
+The decision of the Vetting Panel is final and conclusive. - 2.2.
+Items to be included in the Budget should be reasonable and proportionate and used in a proper manner in the following areas: - essential items for setting up and operating the Start-up (e.g. furniture and equipment, legal and accounting services, rental of necessary and suitable premises, manpower, etc.); - expenditure on R&D (e.g. manpower, equipment, licensing fees or royalties due to CUHK, other direct costs, etc.); and - promotional activities and marketing of their R&D deliverables, products or services. - 2.3.
+Following expenses are NOT funded under TSSSU: - Rental expenses that are irrelevant to the operation of the Start-up; - Manpower expenditure on bonus, contract gratuities, annual salary increment as well as general fringe benefits and allowances such as expenses on housing (including nominal rental for quarters), education, training, passage and travelling, food, medical, dental, insurance, severance pay, overtime and untaken leave, etc.; - Expenses on mass production activities; - Expenses on offering gifts (e.g. cash coupons) for marketing and/or promotion purposes; - Expenses incurred as matching fund for other schemes of ITF; - Costs of forming associations or membership subscriptions; - Investment of any kind except for normal deposit of funds in the bank accounts of the Start-up; - Repayment of any loan (including but not limited to student loan) taken out by the Startup and/or its members and employees, and/or any member of the Start-up team; - Any trip that is unnecessary or irrelevant to the operation of the Start-up; - Entertainment expenses that are unnecessary or irrelevant to the operation of the Start-up; - Fees charged to the Start-up arising from general services (e.g. office administrative services, etc.) provided by CUHK; - Any expenditure item that is unnecessary or irrelevant to the operation of the Start-up; - Any events or activities inconsistent with the laws or regulations of Hong Kong or other applicable jurisdictions.

+The above examples are not exhaustive, Start-ups should consult ORKTS if they have any doubt on whether an item could be charged under TSSSU.
 Activities of the technology start-ups funded under TSSSU should primarily be conducted within the territory of Hong Kong.
-However, given the objective of TSSSU to support technology start-ups, up to 50% of the TSSSU funding provided to each technology start-up in each Government financial year can be incurred in the Mainland and other countries.
+However, given the objective of TSSSU to support technology start-ups, up to 50% of the TSSSU funding provided to each technology start-up in each Government financial year can be incurred outside Hong Kong.